CAdnany/cv-portfolio/_pages/markdown.md

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]

+## Skills
+[Provide skills and associated project.
+Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|
 | SIEM Implementation and Log Analysis          | <a href="https://google.com">Detection Lab</a>|